 More than half of all children from low-income backgrounds are not ready for kindergarten.
 Research conclusively shows children who are not reading at the appropriate level by third grade have a much harder time throughout the rest of their academic career and this negatively impacts their success later in life.
 Early literacy support can prepare them for kindergarten and beyond.

 The Raising A Reader program is evidence-based, with more than 34 independent evaluations showing RAR significantly improves language and literacy skills, cognitive development, communication and comprehension skills, school readiness and social competence.
-Raising A Reader's red book bag rotation program equips parents with the tools to engage in book sharing with their child from birth to age eight preparing them for future academic success.
+Raising A Reader's Classic Red Book Bag rotation program equips parents with the tools to engage in book sharing with their child from birth to age eight preparing them for future academic success.